bhisaac/5eFP/5eFP-SRD.md

 Successfully adding other PCs to an Inspired Performance narrative is often dependent on how observant you are about their characters' unique vision and direction.
 This takes playing together for a while and paying attention to how they like to play.
 Deciding how other PCs will play the game and what their characters do is usually a fast way to turn them off and shut them down.
 You may have a good idea, but don't assume everyone wants to go along with it.
 Others enjoy coming up with fun ideas as well.
 But the middle of combat or another stressful encounter isn't the best time or place to discuss this with your group.
 Approach them outside of the game session and bring it up before the next game session.
 If they haven't given you consent, assume their answer is a "no" until you can discuss it further together.

+> Example with _Player 2_'s consent:
+>> _(Player 1)_ "I spend my inspiration on PERFORMANCE."
+>>
+>> _(GM)_ "OK, great.
+Tell us about what action your character wants to take.
+And then, when you're ready, tell us what happens."
+>>
+>> _(Player 1)_ "Lita looks at Dunsmire and nods and shouts, 'Head's up!'" _(talking to Player 2):_ Brace me for a leap?
+>>
+>> _(Player 2)_ "Cool.
+Yeah, let's do it.
+Dunsmir braces for her rebound and forms a crab hand, catching her foot and propelling her into the air."
+>>
-Example with _Player 2_'s consent: Lita looks at Dunsmir and shouts, "Head's up!" leaping into the air.
-Dunsmir braces for her rebound and forms a crab hand, catching her foot and propelling her into the air.
-Lita twirls her blades into a whirlwind strike, landing on the clay golem and hitting it with a critical hit for 4 slashing damage and cleaving into an orc at it's side for 1 slashing damage.
+>> _(Player 1)_ (continues) "Nice!
+Lita twirls her blades into a whirlwind strike, landing on the clay golem and hitting it with a critical hit for 4 slashing damage and cleaving into an orc at it's side for 1 slashing damage."

-If it's done right, everyone will feel chills and inspiration at such a dynamic and cool maneuver.
+If it's done right, everyone will feel chills, a sense of awe and majesty, and an infusion of inspiration at such a dynamic and cool maneuver.
 That's the goal.
 The goal isn't to control the other players.

 ## Survival